-At the end, I’ll answer some of the most frequently asked questions regarding Cardone Capital and Real Estate Crowdfunding in general.
+At the end, I’ll answer some of the most frequently asked questions regarding Cardone Capital and pussy-footin’ around with wasting more money on Grant Cardone in general.

 And most importantly, I’ll show you the exact system I used to build my own internet marketing business to over $40,000 a month in mostly passive income.

-This system made me swear off Real Estate Crowdfunding for good, because it uses some of the same skills in a much more powerful and profitable way!
+This system made me swear off Real Estate for good, because it uses some of the same skills but in a much more powerful and profitable way!

 Grant Cardone himself will be the first to tell you…he never thought he would have ended up where he was today.

 In fact he was a drug abuser up until the age of 25.
 He was in a dark place and he was always in his own way it seems.